charlielye/noir-execute/README.md

 In other words, the actual program logic here (a tight loop) is negligible.

 Further, this is with `-O0`, things only get far worse with higher levels, so much so I didn't bother waiting.
-I may have waiting one time and it made no practical difference.
+I may have waited one time and it made no practical difference.

 # Profiling